sarnau/RaspberryPiRaqLCD/README.md

 The Pi-Raq came with an old version of Raspbian.
 An upgrade to e.g. Jessie will render the display non-functioning.
 The manufacturer sadly never got back to me, so I fixed it myself.

-Download the archive with all needed files: [EarthLCD Pi-Raq.zip](EarthLCD Pi-Raq.zip)
+Download the archive with all needed files: [EarthLCDPi-Raq.zip](EarthLCDPi-Raq.zip)

 There are two main things to do: